-Rumors Are Silly: The True Love Story of Hugh Jackman and Deborra-Lee Furness - E!
+Hugh Jackman and Deborra-Lee Furness' True Love Story Is More Exciting Than Any Tired Rumor - E!
 Online

 "Deb and I were already best friends, and I realized, I've got a crush on my leading lady," he told Cagle.
 "This is the thing you do not do.
 It's unprofessional and embarrassing."

-But then he came up with a pretty slick move: group dinner at his place.
+But then he came up with a pretty slick move: host a group dinner at his place.

 "I invited 20 people," Jackman recalled.
 "She came over and I said, 'Deb, give me a hand with the dessert.'
 My dad was a great cook, and he taught me how to make crêpes suzette.
 It's a good hour to make crêpes suzette."